support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists · Wild Animals

 The Elephant's Child Having His Nose Pulled by the Crocodile, Illustration from 'Just So Stories for Little Children' by Rudyard Kipling by Joseph Rudyard Kipling.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 bi-coloured-python-rock-snake · limpopo river · bottly-tree · roots · fever tree · african animals · africa · noahs ark · lions · lion · ostriches · ostrich · oxen · camels · camel · sheep · rats · rock-rabbits · water · snake · pulling · caught · python · trunk · Private Collection / Bridgeman Images